Am I underpaid at my job?

 Your pay comes down to what is your time worth to you.
 I even have an idea of opportunity cost in this equation.
 My free time is valuable too.

 Therefore, when comparing wage earners to a salary position, do a realistic calculation of your time and earnings.
 Things like prestige or title should not matter.
 Salaries count most if the company has you working normal hours, try to get a sense of this before going in.
-I think this excercise of calculating your hourly wage is useful when answering the question if you are underpaid.
+I think this exercise of calculating your hourly wage is useful when answering the question if you are underpaid.